stefek99/wings-integration/README.md

 ## Overview

-To participate in the Wings ecosystem with a project that is going to create its own crowdsale smart contract use this current documentation as start point of integrating with Wings rewards contracts.
+To participate in the WINGS ecosystem with a project that is going to create its own crowdsale smart contract use this documentation as a starting point of integrating with WINGS valuation forecasting rewards contracts.

 Integration can be split into the following steps:

 1. Development of a crowdsale smart contract
-2. Integration of Wings smart contracts
+2. Integration of WINGS smart contracts
-3. Creation of a project with custom crowdsale contract on the [Wings Platform](https://testnet.wings.ai) (via UI or manually)
+3. Creation of a project with custom crowdsale contract on [WINGS](https://testnet.wings.ai) (via UI or manually)
-4. After forecasting has successfully concluded, initiating the custom crowdsale contract and crowdsale on the [Wings Platform](https://testnet.wings.ai) (via UI or manually)
+4. After forecasting has successfully concluded, initiating your custom crowdsale contract and crowdsale on [WINGS](https://testnet.wings.ai) (via UI or manually)

-This documentation describes step 1 in depth (integration), for steps 2-4 please visit our blog [post](https://blog.wings.ai).
+This documentation assumes that you have already taken step 1, it describes step 2 in depth (integration), for steps 3-4 please visit our blog [post](https://blog.wings.ai).

 During integration the developer of the smart contract should understand their dependencies and follow the rules described in the current document to be absolutely sure their smart contract works correctly.
 If the developer does not follow our rules it can lead to issues which many include financial losses.